-A natural draw for scholars, nervous students and flower lovers alike
+A natural draw for scholars, students and flower lovers alike

 Kameido Tenjin Shrine is dedicated to the god of scholarship, attracting students of all ages who call on higher powers to help them pass their exams.
-Bursting with pink plum trees in late winter and purple wisteria in spring, it is no surprise that this shrine was chosen as one of the "100 Famous Views of Edo."
+Bursting with pink plum trees in late winter and purple wisteria in spring, this shrine was chosen as one of the "100 Famous Views of Edo."

 Kameido Tenjin is known as the "flower shrine"

-The shrine is dedicated to ninth-century politician Sugawara-no-Michizane, the god of students
+The shrine is dedicated to ninth-century politician Sugawara-no-Michizane, the god of learning

 The legendary wisterias here have appeared in many works of art